 The planet.
 Brings to mind the UN.
 Did you know they publish a United Nations World Happiness Report?
 Some years ago they declared that “the pursuit of happiness is a fundamental human goal,” and designated March 20 as World Happiness Day.

 So there you go!
 Be happy in 2017! – especially on March 20.
-(Although, before then we have to get through Blue Monday – January 16 - apparently the saddest day of the year.)
+(Although, before then we have to get through Blue Monday – January 16 - apparently the saddest day of the year - though that claim was part of a travel marketing campaign - haha!)

 As promised, a word about the role of expectations.
 Some experts - most notably the psychologist Martin Seligman - postulate that there is a "happiness equation".
 (Not to be confused with the book by the same name, written by Neil Pasricha from “Book of Awesome” fame.)